Ooni Volt: Electrify Your Pizza Experience - Don't Miss Out!

 Wax Paper

-Wax paper is almost similar to parchment paper because it has a thin coating on the inside.
+Wax paper is almost similar to parchment paper because it has a thin inner coating.
 The nonstick and water-resistant coating prevents the dough from sticking to the surfaces.

-However, wax paper cannot tolerate high temperatures.
+However, waxed paper cannot tolerate high temperatures.
 If you use it for cooking pizza, it will melt and catch fire.

 You can only use it while transferring your pizza from the surface to the oven, but don’t let it sit in the oven.